danpora/chessy-board/README.md

 # Chessy Board
 A light react chess board.
+[Live example on codesandbox](https://codesandbox.io/s/oj33xyo1xy).

 # Installation and Usage
 The simplest way to use chessy-board is to install it from npm.